 And that’s what Moreuil recounted to me.
 I can’t add anything more; that’s all I know.
 Mr de Hacqueville who was there for it all will no doubt give you his account, but as my writing is better than his, I’m writing anyway.
 Sorry for all the details, but because I would want them myself about a similar occurrence, I’m sending them to you.”

-Mademoiselle de Montpensier was a prolific diary keeper of the period.
+Mademoiselle de Montpensier was another prolific diary keeper of the period.
 She mentions Vatel, though not by name.
-As she was the cousin of the King, and an extremely wealthy and high-born woman, she wouldn't have had close enough dealings with stewards other than her own to know their names.
+As she was the cousin of the King, and an extremely wealthy and high-born woman, she wouldn’t have had close enough dealings with stewards other than her own to know their names:

 Alexandre Dumas depicted Vatel in one of his novels in 1847.
 Duma’s portrayal was a work of fiction, but it showed the place Vatel had come to occupy in the national mythology.